zchyde/brooklinebooksmith.com/_drafts/books-to-be-thankful-for.md

 ![](/uploads/versions/g-1---x----1264-1645x---.jpg)—

-Lots of people chose old and new classic fiction as their grateful-for-books.&nbsp; All kinds of themes inspire us as we get older.&nbsp; Here chivalry, imagination, circumstance, and morality take center stage.&nbsp;
+Plenty of old and new classic fiction made the list.
+All kinds of themes inspire us as we get older: here chivalry, imagination, circumstance, and morality take center stage.&nbsp; One voter cited McCarthy's insights into violence and renewal as a turning point for him.&nbsp; Cervantes' tale of adventure, romance, and friendship is widely considered as the most influential piece of literature ever written.&nbsp;

 [(Number 9 Dream by David Mitchell](http://www.brooklinebooksmith-shop.com/book/9780812966923)[, The Great Gatsby by F. Scott Fitzgerald](http://www.brooklinebooksmith-shop.com/book/9780743273565)[, Don Quixote by Miguel de Cervantes](http://www.brooklinebooksmith-shop.com/book/9780060934347)[, Blood Meridian by Cormac McCarthy)](http://www.brooklinebooksmith-shop.com/book/9780679728757)